lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 - [ ] Draw order of transparent stuff makes transparent stuff disappear when looking through another transparent type.
 Draw water as the last thing?
 - [ ] Visuals, Fix vertical water face on Sirocco at "Tower One" and on Ember at "Rock Pool C"
 - [ ] dz_arctic has terrible FPS, why?
-- [ ] Enabling overlay mode and then disabling it again causes window to stay at ~ 1% transparency
 - [ ] Investigate "DISP_VPHYSICS found bad displacement collision face" error that makes displacements non-solid, what are the exact criteria for that?
     - Make DZSim visualize those "error displacements" in a special way?
 - [ ] Low priority: Handle props with AABB collision correctly (get AABB from MDL?
 HullMins / Maxs?).
 On DZ maps, currently only present with curtains on vineyard